kabaothao/ADRIFT/README.md

 How does one go about using it?

-Based on this application the end user would be able to add expenses and deposits to their budget with or without a connection.
-When a user enter their transactions offline, the user should populate the total when brought back online.
+Based on this application the end user would be review resume, education, projects, and contacts.

 ## Acknowledgements